yzayak2s/iar-framework/README.md

-# Integration-Architectures-MEAN-Template
+# *Integration Architectures* MEAN-Template

 This template is meant to support students getting started with the Integration Architectures project.

 ## Prerequisites
- 1. You need a Node.js runtime.
+ 1. You need a **Node.js** runtime.
 It is available at: https://nodejs.org/ .

     [![NodeJs Website](readme_resources/node.png)](https://nodejs.org/)
     Please download a version >14.x.x (The current LTS version 14.18.x works, but also the newest version 16.11.x should